akxreddy/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 }
 ```

-`RepeatedField<T>` properties don't have a public setter.
+`RepeatedField<T>` implements <xref:System.Collections.Generic.IList%601>.
+So you can use LINQ queries or convert it to an array or a list easily. `RepeatedField<T>` properties don't have a public setter.
 Items should be added to the existing collection.

 ```csharp
 var person = new Person();